Zahrasabermahani/predicting-credit-card-defaults-with-neural-networks/README.md

 ##  Predicting Credit Card Defaults – My Neural Network Tryout

 For this small project, I used a real dataset of credit card users to see if I could predict who might default on a payment.
-It had 23 features per person — stuff like credit history, payment amounts, and more.
+It had 23 features per person, stuff like credit history, payment amounts, and more.

 Let’s be honest, who wouldn't want to know ahead of time who might miss their payment?